thesanjeevsharma/fileseek/spec.md

 A card-based grid where each card represents a file stored on Filecoin.

 Displayed Information:
-File type and size.
+File type, size and Votes.
 Tags associated with the file.
 Thumbnail (user-uploaded or default based on file type).
-Vote counts (upvotes/downvotes).

 Functionality:
 Search and filter files based on:
-File type.
+File name.
 Tags.
-Upload date.
-Number of upvotes.

 Voting system where users can upvote or downvote files.